 Grégoire is the book's supreme example for a second function of Creole culture in Chopin's work.
 He stands for a readiness to express his own wishes spontaneously and without inhibitions - a behavior made possible by a lack of self-discipline that would be intolerable in the moral center of the book but provides a continuous reminder of pleasures and possibilities denied by the domestic code.
 As the most colorful representative of Creole culture in the novel, Grégoire combines both its potential and its dangers.
 In his depth of feeling, generosity, and strong commitments he stands in positive opposition to the emotionally impoverished and selfish world of St. Louis.
-But in his lack of self-control he also illustrates the dangers of an often self-complacent tradition which derives moral norms from social conventions.10 In contrast to the uprooted Americans of the book, Grégoire may be nourished by an elaborate cultural tradition, but it is a code of civilization which is doomed to decline, because of its inability and unwillingness to adjust to social change.
+But in his lack of self-control he also illustrates the dangers of an often selfcomplacent tradition which derives moral norms from social conventions.
+12 In contrast to the uprooted Americans of the book, Grégoire may be nourished by an elaborate cultural tradition but it is a code of civilization which is doomed to decline, because of its inability and unwillingness to adjust to social change.

 The ambitious cultural and literary project of the book thus emerges more clearly.
 Culturally, it seems to be Chopin's goal to turn the clash of the two deficient civilizations into a new synthesis which would be able to solve the problem of an individual torn between the conflicting demands of these two cultures.
 On the literary level, this would mean to forge a new genre out of the literary codes from which At Fault takes its point of departure, a genre which would be able to link social commitment and individual wish more convincingly than existing generic codes and would thus also provide new possibilities of self-definition.
 There must be a third way between the questionable freedom of the self in the New Woman world of St. Louis and its subordination in the domestic rituals of self-sacrifice.
 In the celebration of the social and sensual pleasures of Creole culture, local color fiction initially seems to offer such an alternative by confronting these deficient worlds with the image of a richer and fuller existence derived not from the postulates of religion but from the customs of an organically developed culture.
 Chopin, however, also uses the domestic code and the urban world of St. Louis to confront Creole culture with the dangers of a lack of moral discipline and a complacent provinciality that appears unfit to meet the challenge of the new industrial world entering with Hosmer and the railroad.
-A similar surprising.
-What is remarkable, meanwhile, is that she accepted the colored people as persons worthy of serious study, and that she in her writings treats them as people and with little condescension.
-She obviously could not see the whole Negro Her picture of the Negro is thus somewhat limited.
-But it is truthful as far as it goes, and she often succeeds in making him into a full, convincing human being.
-She endows him with a basic vitality which includes not only such traditional qualities as irresponsibility and a blind fidelity, but also a sound scepticism and a sense of reality, qualities then more attributed to, say, the French, than to the Negros" (79-80). - In his study New Orleans Writers and the Negro, Frisby discusses some of the stories in which African Americans are treated more individually and provides support for Seyersted's cautious attempt at differentiation.
+A similar qualification applies to the Creole version of the self.
+Whereas the domestic novel denies the physical and sensuous side of the self, the local color character, guided and justified in his behavior by tradition, often remains a prisoner of his inner drives and "undisciplined desires".
+(800) For Chopin's purpose, all three worlds must therefore be considered unsatisfactory in the final analysis, all three can and must be used to put each other in perspective.